Last Updated on September 8, 2023

 - Prepare snacks and pack water.
 If you plan on packing any canned goods, don’t forget a manual can opener.

 - Consider storing a car charger for your cell phone in case the power goes out.

-- Keep emergency contact information handy by including it on your cell phone under “ICE” (In Case of Emergency).
+- Keep emergency contact information handy by including it on your cell phone under “In Case of Emergency.”

-- Have an emergency plan in place with contact information for family members or friends that are out of town, etc. just in case communication lines go down
+- Have an emergency plan in place with contact information for family members or friends that are out of town just in case communication lines go down.

-Find Your Next Travels Nursing Job With CareerStaff
+Find Your Next Travel Nursing Job With CareerStaff

-Here at CareerStaff, we value every nurse and believe in being prepared for any situation.
-If you are looking to boost your resume or find a new career opportunity, we have available assignments all over the United States!
-You can search all available jobs here.
+With travel nursing, it’s important to prepare for any situation.
+And here at CareerStaff, we’re proud to provide the tools for natural disaster preparedness and a successful career.
+If you are looking to boost your resume or find a new career opportunity, we have available assignments all over the United States.

 You can search travel nursing jobs nationwide, or quick apply today to connect with a dedicated recruiter.
 Good luck on your nursing journey and stay safe!